A MicroCurrent Therapist: An Interview with Tracey Barrett Webb

 By: Nikki Alvin Smith

-Tracey Barrett Webb is a wife of a veterinarian in Ocala, Fl.
-Her husband, Brent Barrett DVM, specializes in equine podiatry is also a proponent for microcurrent therapy.
+Tracey Barrett Webb is the wife of a veterinarian in Ocala, FL.
+Her husband, Brent Barrett, DVM, who specializes in equine podiatry, is also a proponent of microcurrent therapy.

 When did you first learn about the benefits of micro-current therapy?

-It was about fifteen years ago that I went to a pain clinic in Phoenix, AZ for low back issue from a fusion.
+It was about fifteen years ago that I went to a pain clinic in Phoenix, AZ, for the low back issue from a fusion.
 The doctor used the Acuscope/Myopluse microcurrent system.
-It worked so well I purchased by own machines and trained to work on race horses in Louisiana.
+It worked so well that I purchased my machines and trained them to work on racehorses in Louisiana.

 How did you learn about Matrix Therapy Products?

 I was shopping for microcurrent supplies.
-Matrix had small units that looked very appealing when compared to my large equipment.
-Deborah Powell the owner is so knowledgeable about the different units and the adjunct therapies.
-I have added the Best Vet, Best Vet III, the MicroPlus and Micro-400 to my inventory of microcurrent devices.
+Matrix had small units that looked very appealing compared to my large equipment.
+Deborah Powell, the owner, is knowledgeable about the different units and adjunct therapies.
+I have added the Best Vet, Best Vet III, the MicroPlus, and Micro-400 to my inventory of microcurrent devices.

 Microcurrent is the only thing that helps my nerve pain.
-I have a metal rod in my back from getting bucked off a horse so I have multiple issues going on.
-Microcurrent greatly increases the quality of my life.
+I have a metal rod in my back from getting bucked off a horse, so I have multiple issues going on.
+Microcurrent dramatically increases the quality of my life.

 What do you use microcurrent therapy for in horses?

-My husband is an equine vet and after getting my equipment I managed show barns so it was an easy transition to start offering therapy services.
+My husband is an equine vet, and after getting my equipment, I managed show barns, so it was an easy transition to start offering therapy services.
 Most show horses have issues.
-I worked with a girl that did one of the top hunter/jumpers trainer’s horses daily at the shows.
-Microcurrent is great for sore backs, legs, and feet.
+I worked with a girl who did one of the top hunter/jumper trainers’ horses daily at the shows.
+Microcurrent is excellent for sore backs, legs, and feet.

 Did you have a specific regimen?

 Every horse is different depending on the problem.
-One horse has chronic SI problems which affect the whole hind end.
-For time purposes I use multiple machines.
-Each have unique equine features which Deborah at Matrix Therapy Products is great for helping with which device is best for what.
-If I am only doing a particular horse once a week for soreness than I would roller everything (the roller connects to the microcurrent device).
-The result is the spasmed muscles soften and the pain is relieved.
+One horse has chronic SI problems, which affect the whole hind end.
+For time purposes, I use multiple machines.
+Each has unique equine features, and Deborah at Matrix Therapy Products is great for helping with which device is best for what.
+Suppose I am only doing a particular horse once a week for soreness; then I would roller everything (the roller connects to the microcurrent device).
+The result is the spasmed muscles soften, and the pain is relieved.

 What about other injuries?

 I have worked on torn suspensory ligaments that heal with no scar tissue and in record time.
-I have used on shoulders and got the muscle reactivated and working.
-I have worked on Dachshunds that couldn’t use their hind legs and in three treatments they could walk.
+I have used it on my shoulders and got the muscle reactivated and working.
+I have worked on Dachshunds that couldn’t use their hind legs, and in three treatments, they could walk.

 Could you tell me about your experience regarding rehab facilities?

-In Europe horses have osteopaths and physical therapy.
-Here we have rehabilitation facilities.
-We have equipment for primarily exercising injured horses as opposed to doing physical therapy for each condition.
-The treatments here are Shock Wave, PRP, Stem Cell, etc which are done by a veterinarian.
-The rehab facility can have hot walkers, aqua tread, cold water leg spa, Hyperbaric Chamber, swimming and other exercise modalities.
+In Europe, horses have osteopaths and physical therapy.
+Here, we have rehabilitation facilities.
+We have equipment for primarily exercising injured horses instead of physical therapy for each condition.
+The treatments here are Shock Wave, PRP, Stem Cell, etc, which a veterinarian does.
+The rehab facility can have hot walkers, aqua tread, a cold water leg spa, a Hyperbaric Chamber, swimming, and other exercise modalities.
 The rehab may use laser and PEMF also.

-Have you seen/have experience of micro current therapy being used at rehab facilities?
+Have you seen/had experience with microcurrent therapy being used at rehab facilities?

-I have worked at rehab centers with the vets permission.
-Many compare PEMF and regular TENS to microcurrent and do not understand the differences.
-They are always impressed with the results from microcurrent and yet it rarely gets the credit it deserves.
-Maybe they feel it is too complicated, or labor intensive.
-They overlook the result which is the entire point.
+I have worked at rehab centers with the vet’s permission.
+Many compare PEMF and regular TENS to microcurrent and need help understanding the differences.
+They are always impressed with microcurrent results, yet it rarely get the credit it deserves.
+Maybe they feel it is too complicated or labor-intensive.
+They overlook the outcome, which is the entire point.

-Do you believe that rehab facilities could do more to provide care for their equine patients?
+Do you believe rehab facilities could do more to care for their equine patients?

 Yes.
-We need real physical therapists trained to do exercises with horses to decrease the recovery time and improve the result.
-They need treatments to decrease recovery time like microcurrent.
-Most leg injuries could heal much fast with less scar tissue if microcurrent was used.
+We need physical therapists trained to do exercise with horses to decrease the recovery time and improve the result.
+They need treatments to reduce recovery time, such as microcurrent.
+Most leg injuries could heal faster with less scar tissue if microcurrent were used.